identity2/Hugo-Blog/content/posts/trying-out-medium.md

 static_page: false
 draft: false
 ---
 Haven't been writing articles for almost half a year because I got back to school this spring.
-It's really diffult to handle both the course works and side projects (such as maintaining a blog) at the same time, and I'm starting to worry that I'll have even less time writing after I graduate.
+It's really difficult to handle both the course works and side projects (such as maintaining a blog) at the same time, and I'm starting to worry that I'll have even less time writing after I graduate.
 The "harsh" reality and "tough" life often change our hobbies into more "entertainment" ones unlike writing or other creative activities.
 Sad.

 <br />